Calstock Lease Extensions: Q and A’s

-• We know that others in the same block had already had a lease extension, and the landlord seemed amenable.
-Therefore is seems worth taking risk of avoiding a formal valuation and calculate the initial offer on previous premiums paid .
+• We know that others in the same block had already had a lease extension, and the freeholder was reasonable.
+It therefore appears worth taking risk of avoiding a formal valuation and calculate the initial offer on on the premiums paid by others .
 This would save on double valuation charges.
-Would you recommend such a course of action?
+Would you suggest such a course of action?

 • Other Topics